 What do the Green, Yellow, and Red indicators mean on the Morning Readiness reading analysis?

-Grey: You see this indicator type on your first Morning Readiness reading (or if you haven’t taken a MR reading in a while).
-The grey indicator with a score of n/a shows that you need to establish a baseline of a few days to compare to before you can start receiving Morning Readiness scores, indicators, and recommendations.
+N/A: You see this indicator type on your first Morning Readiness reading (or if you haven’t taken a MR reading in a while).
+The score of n/a shows that you need to establish a baseline of a few days to compare to before you can start receiving Morning Readiness scores, indicators, and recommendations.

 Green: indicates that compared to your own personal trends, you should be able to handle more stress today and still experience stability or favorable adaptation over the long run.
 In other words, if recovery and long term results aren’t your goal for today, then the absolute value of HRV may be more important than the Green, Yellow, Red indicator.